Introduction

 ERP systems are fundamental in managing business processes by providing a system of integrated applications.
 When combined with BIM, these systems can leverage the detailed project data that BIM provides, seamlessly integrating design and construction phases with financial management activities.

-Efficiency Gains: By integrating BIM with ERP, construction firms can automate several cumbersome tasks such as cost coding, which often involves manually matching the project elements to financial codes.
+Efficiency Gains: By integrating BIM with ERP, construction firms can automate several cumbersome tasks such as cost coding, which often involves manually matching project elements to financial codes.
+A quantity surveyor who previously spent several days per month reconciling Revit schedules against SAP entries can redirect that effort towards value engineering and risk analysis.

 Automating Cost Code Mapping